Downton Abbey Filming locations

-After hubs and I began binge-watching Downton Abbey knowing we were planning a visit we also decided to visit some of the other filming locations for the show.
+After hubs and I began binge-watching Downton Abbey knowing we were planning a visit we also decided to visit some of the other Downton Abbey film locations.
 Luckily we were house sitting in Oxfordshire and Warwickshire and were within an easy drive of several filming locations for Downton Abbey.

-Highclere Castle is not the only filming site for Downton Abbey there are several places that you can see or visit that are involved in the production of this addictive TV show.
+Highclere Castle is not the only filming site for Downton Abbey there are several other Downton shooting locations that you can see or visit that are involved in the production of this addictive TV show.
 Downton Abbey filming sites are located all over England with a few in London and Scotland so you can make the most of your Downton Abbey pilgrimage.

 So here is the list of some of the Downton Abbey Filming Sites you can visit or simply take a look at from the outside.